 This process gradually improves the baby’s appearance and improves the position and shape of the nose.

 How long will my baby wear a NAM device?

-Babies with unilateral clefts usually wear the NAM device for about three months; those with bilateral clefts may need the device for up to six months.
-Once the plastic surgeon and dentist agree the best results possible have been achieved, the babies are then scheduled for their first corrective surgery.
+Babies with unilateral clefts (clefts that affect only one side of the mouth) usually wear the NAM device for about three months.
+Babies with bilateral clefts (clefts that affect both sides of the mouth) may need the device for up to six months.

 Is my baby a candidate for the NAM procedure?